1. Is Industrial Policy Good? If So, When Is It Practical?

 attention is focused on how to design and implement it.
 Four “how

-to” issues currently hotly debated among experts and practitioners are outlined
+to” issues currently debated among experts and practitioners are outlined

 2. What kinds of industrial policies are effective?

 One aspect of this debate is whether governments should use industrial policies